Round and Round (Ratt song)

 "Round and Round" is a song by American heavy metal band Ratt from their 1984 album Out of the Cellar.
 It was released as a single in 1984 on Atlantic Records.

+In 2015, "Sleazegrinder" of Louder included the song in his list of "The 20 Greatest Hair Metal Anthems Of All Time", placing it at number six.

 Musical style

 The song's style has been widely described as glam metal.

 Background

 Ratt used to write songs in their Sunset Strip apartment by having both guitarists record riffs and melodies on cassettes, and then "bouncing" them back and forth, interspersing the riffs.
 Singer Stephen Pearcy said, "The lyrical content of 'Round And Round' is pretty much just stating our claim: 'Out on the streets, it's where we'll meet.'
 It's about the group, getting ready to do our thing.
 This is what we do."

 The original version of the song, which the band performed live frequently in 1983, did not have the "you put an arrow through my heart" bridge.
 The bridge was a suggestion of producer Beau Hill.